 There are three types of black widows that occur in North America.

-Latrodectus mactans – Also known as the southern black widow, this black widow spider species can be found in the southeastern regions of the United States, ranging from New York down to Florida, and west across Oklahoma and Texas.
-The L. mactans is usually regarded as the original black widow.
+- Latrodectus mactans, The southern black widow.
+It lives in the southeastern United States, from New York down to Florida and west across Oklahoma and Texas.
+L. mactans is often called the "original" black widow.

-It is quite usual for these species to overlap each other’s territories.
-All the three species have many common characteristics and are considered to be the most venomous species of spiders that inhabit North America.
-The venom of the black widow spider is said to be 15 times more potent than the venom of the rattlesnake.
+It is common for these three species to overlap in the same areas.
+All of them share many characteristics and are considered to be the most venomous spiders in North America.
+The venom of the black widow spider is 15 times more potent than rattlesnake venom.

 Identifying Black Widow Spiders

-The male black widow is half the size of the female, having a smaller body, with longer legs.
-It has white lines along its sides and red spots on its upper midline.
-The fangs of the female black widow are very small, and can just penetrate the skin to enable the transfer of venom.
-The male’s fangs are much smaller and are less venomous, and are not considered to be dangerous to humans.
+The male black widow is about half the size of the female.
+He has a smaller body, longer legs, white lines along his sides, and red spots along his upper midline.
+The female's fangs are small but sharp enough to pierce skin and deliver venom.
+The male's fangs are even smaller and carry less venom, they are not considered dangerous to humans.

 Habitat